Aafiya28/NotesApp/README.md

-# NotesApp
+# NotesHub

-By using HTML, CSS and JavaScript creating a super cool notes taking web app.

-Which can given you some functionalities likes pin, unpin , achive and delete when you not using.
+Creating a notes-taking web app.Which can give you some functionalities like pin, unpin, achieve, and delete when you not using them.

+Using HTML, CSS, and JavaScript can be an exciting project.

+Technology Used: HTML, CSS, JavaScript.